Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 The maximum debt-to-income ratio for the Hometown Heroes Program Florida is 50% for most property types, calculated by dividing total monthly debt payments by gross monthly income, with manufactured housing limited to 45% maximum DTI.
 The Florida Hometown Heroes Housing Program second mortgage has $0 monthly payment, so it does not count toward DTI calculations, providing a unique advantage over traditional second mortgages requiring monthly payments.

-Income Documentation: The Florida Hometown Heroes Housing Program requires borrowers to provide two years of W-2 forms, two recent pay stubs showing year-to-date earnings, two years of personal and business tax returns for self-employed applicants including Schedule C or corporate returns, verification of employment (VOE) confirming full-time Florida employment at 35+ hours weekly, and documentation of all additional income sources including bonuses, commissions, rental income, Social Security, pension, or disability payments reported to the Internal Revenue Service.
+The Florida Hometown Heroes Housing Program requires borrowers to provide two years of W-2 forms, two recent pay stubs showing year-to-date earnings, two years of personal and business tax returns for self-employed applicants, verification of employment (VOE) confirming full-time Florida employment at 35+ hours weekly, and documentation of all additional income sources including bonuses, commissions, rental income, Social Security, pension, or disability payments reported to the IRS.

-Income Limits by County: The Hometown Heroes Program Florida household income must not exceed county-specific limits set at 140-150% of Area Median Income by the Department of Housing and Urban Development.
-Major Florida counties’ 2025 income limits for 4-person households include:
+The Hometown Heroes Program Florida household income must not exceed county-specific limits set at 140–150% of Area Median Income by HUD.
+Major Florida counties' 2025 income limits for 4-person households include:

 - Miami-Dade County: $127,500 maximum household income (150% AMI)